 How do I talk with evidence?

 Your counterpart in negotiations will always appreciate that you’ve done your homework.
-So back your claims with fact-based evidence, and present these with images, live demos or performance metrics.
-Visuals have a greater recall rate, and when your solution is real, there’s endless possibilities in data to justify your arguments.
+So back your claims with fact-based evidence, and present these with images, live demos, or performance metrics.
+Visuals have a greater recall rate, and when your solution is real, there are endless possibilities in data to justify your arguments.